weka/csi-wekafs/docs/deployment.md

 The WEKA client must be installed on the Kubernetes worker nodes.
 Follow these guidelines:

 * It is recommended to use a WEKA persistent client (a client that is part of the cluster) rather than a stateless client.
-See [adding-clients-bare-metal.md](../../planning-and-installation/bare-metal/adding-clients-bare-metal.md "mention").
+See [Add clients to an on-premises WEKA cluster](https://docs.weka.io/planning-and-installation/bare-metal/adding-clients-bare-metal).
 * If the Kubernetes worker nodes are running on WEKA cluster backends (converged mode), ensure the WEKA processes are running before the `kubelet` process starts.

 ### **Prerequisites for Using NFS transport**